Principles

 Life throws curveballs.
 An emergency fund turns those surprises from a crisis into an inconvenience.

 Use your monthly surplus to build a cushion of 1–3 months of your core expenses.
-It might take time, but even a few hundred dollars brings immediate peace of mind.
+It might take time, but even a few hundred dollars brings immediate stability.

 Keep this money separate — in a checking or savings account you can access right away.
-When you dip into it, simply refill it with future surplus.
+When you need to use it, simply refill it with future surplus.
 That way your safety net is always there, protecting what you’re building and keeping life’s bumps from knocking you off course.

 Job 2: Debt Cleanup